Powered by

 publive-image

-Due to hailstorm, the crops of pea, gram and wheat have been completely destroyed.
+Due to hailstorms, the crops of peas, gram and wheat have been destroyed.
 These are the main crops of the farmers of Bundelkhand.

 According to the Indian Meteorological Department, due to the Western Disturbance generated in Northern Afghanistan and surrounding areas, many parts of the country including Madhya Pradesh became the victims of irregular rain and hailstorms.
 Due to hailstorms and rain during this period, 15 districts of Madhya Pradesh have been badly affected.
 Of these, gram and wheat crops in parts of the Bundelkhand region have suffered 20 to 30 per cent damage.
 Furthermore, the mustard crop in the Chambal region has been badly affected.